-- 2.1 The Project recognizes the employee's rights of self-organization and to be represented by organizations of their own choosing as set forth in Chapter 10, Division IV of Title 1 of the Government Code of the State of California.
-To that end, the Joint Boards of Directors have appointed the General Manager to meet and confer with representatives of recognized employee organizations on all matters of employer-employee relations, including but not limited to wages, hours and other terms and conditions of employment. - 2.2 Representatives of recognized employee organizations will be permitted to access to Project property to confer at a reasonable time with Project employees on matters of employer-employee relations other than the solicitation of employees to join their organization or the collection of dues, but such representatives shall not interfere with work in progress and shall obtain the prior approval of the General Manager or their representative before entering on the property. - 2.3 Recognized employee organizations will be permitted to use designated Project bulletin boards for the purpose of posting thereon notices of meetings and other official business of the employee organization, but employee organizations shall not post on such bulletin boards any matter derogatory to the Project. - 2.4 It is the policy of the Project not to interfere with, intimidate, restrain, coerce or discriminate against any employee because of race, creed, sex, color or national origin. - 2.5 Any employee at their request will be permitted representation by an agent of an employee organization.
-The foregoing applies to discussions, investigations, hearings, etc., that could lead to an employee's discipline, demotion or discharge. - 2.6 Project shall, during the term of this MOU and local 1245 representation of employees deduct from their wages and pay over to the proper officers of the Union the membership dues, less a 5% administrative fee.,
+- 2.1 The Project recognizes the employee's right of self-organization and to be represented by organizations of their own choosing as set forth in Chapter 10, Division IV of Title 1 of the Government Code of the State of California.
+To that end, the Joint Boards of Directors have appointed the General Manager to meet and confer with representatives of recognized employee organizations on all matters of employer-employee relations, including but not limited to wages, hours and other terms and conditions of employment. - 2.2 Representatives of recognized employee organizations will be permitted to access Project property to confer at a reasonable time with Project employees on matters of employer-employee relations other than the solicitation of employees to join their organization or the collection of dues, but such representatives shall not interfere with work in progress and shall obtain the prior approval of the General Manager or their representative before entering on the property. - 2.3 Recognized employee organizations will be permitted to use designated Project bulletin boards for the purpose of posting thereon notices of meetings and other official business of the employee organization, but employee organizations shall not post on such bulletin boards any matter derogatory to the Project. - 2.4 In accordance with Federal and State law, the Project prohibits discrimination and harassment against employees, officials, or Board members on the basis of race, religion, sex, sexual orientation, physical or mental disability, medical condition, genetic information, age (40 and over), color, national origin, ancestry, marital status, military or veteran status, or any other basis protected by law. - 2.5 Any employee at their request will be permitted representation by an agent of an employee organization.
+The foregoing applies to discussions, investigations, hearings, etc., that could lead to an employee's discipline, demotion or discharge. - 2.6 The Project shall, during the term of this MOU and Local 1245 representation of employees deduct from their wages and pay over to the proper officers of the Union the membership dues, less a 5% administrative fee.
+The Union agrees to hold harmless, indemnify and defend the Project and its directors, commissioners, officers, employees and agents against any and all claims, proceedings and liability arising, directly or indirectly, out of any actions taken or not taken by or on behalf of the Project under this Section.